Skip to content

 Using the API

 In addition to the pyinfra CLI, pyinfra provides a full Python API.
 As of v3 this API can be considered mostly stable.
-See the API Reference.
+See the API reference.

 You can also reference pyinfra's own main.py, and the pyinfra API source code.